lucaslouca/turbine/README.md

 * **Configurabe**: Turbine is fully customizable and configurable.
 Name, poller/parser/sender implementation can be configured using a `.ini` file.
 * **Logging**: Build in logging that can be configured using a `.ini` file.
 Any exceptions are automatically caught and properly logged.
 * **Multithreading**: For maximum performance you can define how many pollers, parsers and senders Turbine should spawn.
 It autimatically optimizes based on available CPUs.
-* **Transaction Handler**: You want to move successfully proccessed files (See [File Connector](#file-connector)) to an _archive_ directory and failed-to-proccess files to an _error_ folder?
+* **Transaction Handler**: You want to move successfully proccessed files to an _archive_ directory and failed-to-proccess files to an _error_ folder?
 No problem.
 Just implement your custom Transaction Handler to get notified when a poll just finished or failed processing which you can then handle as you see fit.
 * **Monitoring**: Turbine can be configured to listen on a specified port.
 Using the build in client a user can remotely connect to it and run basic queries or stop Turbine.

 ## Architecture